How Homelessness Affects Society

 1. It Costs the Government More Money

-Imagine if that amount of money is spent on providing permanent supportive housing for them.
+Imagine money is spent on providing permanent supportive housing for them.
 The government won’t only be able to save money.
 It would significantly alter the state of homelessness in the country.

 2. It Poses a Threat to Public Health

-It’s undeniable that homeless people are more vulnerable to communicable diseases.
+It’s undeniable that homeless people are more vulnerable to infectious diseases.
 In 2018, an outbreak of Hepatitis A ravaged California.
 It particularly hit counties with high populations of unsheltered homeless individuals.

 3. It Can Compromise Public Security

 Many homeless people struggle with mental health issues of some sort.
 Most of the time, their mental illness is brought about by their traumatic upbringing.
-They have been victims of abuse themselves and many of them find it hard to break the cycle.
-Whether they’re aware of it or not, they tend to inflict the same suffering on others.
+They have been abuse victims themselves, and many find it hard to break the cycle.
+Whether they know it or not, they tend to inflict the same suffering on others.
 As a result, communities with high rates of homelessness also have high crime rates.

 4. It Breaks Down Community Life